madison-vega/hw14-tech-blog/README.md

 This application will be deployed you Heroku, you will simply click on the link and it will route you to the functioning app.

 ## Usage
+Once on the homepage you will be able to follow the links at the top depending on what you would like to do.
+You can sign up or sign in.
+You will have to be registered and logged in if you would like to make new posts or comments, but you will be able to view posts if not.

 ## Credits